The Master Brewer's house

 In winter, the combination of insulation, double-glazing, large south-facing windows and central heating means you can come back to a toasty warm house after you have walked around the ramparts.

-The style of the house is intentionally not luxurious or high tech - in fact it's quite minimalist - but it is spacious and comfortable.
+The style of the house is intentionally not luxurious or high tech - in fact it's quite simple and minimalist - but it is spacious and comfortable.
 There's no washing machine, dishwasher, microwave, music system, ensuite bathroom, phone or huge TV (in fact there isn't a TV at all, though there is a small all-in-one DVD player/viewer).

 |Size||Sleeps up to 5, 3 bedrooms|

 |Nearest beach||Le Touquet 20 km|

 |Will consider||House swap, Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Le Touquet 15 km, Nearest railway: Montreuil-sur-Mer 500 m|

 |Notes||No pets allowed, No smoking at this property|